 In data science, one deals with both structured and unstructured data.
 The algorithms also involve predictive analytics in them.
 Thus, data science is all about the present and future.
-That is, finding out the trends based on historical data which can be useful for present decisions and finding patterns which can be modelled and can be used for predictions to see what things may look like in the future.
+That is, finding out the trends based on historical data, which can be useful for present decisions and finding patterns that can be modelled and used for predictions to see what things may look like in the future.

 Data Science is an amalgamation of Statistics, Tools and Business knowledge.
 So, it becomes imperative for a Data Scientist to have good knowledge and understanding of these.

 Know more about Data Science Syllabus

 With the amount of data being generated and the evolution in the field of Analytics, Data Science has become a necessity for companies.
 To make the most out of their data, companies from all domains, be it Finance, Marketing, Retail, IT or Bank.
 All are looking for Data Scientists.
 This has led to a huge demand for Data Scientists all over the globe.
 With the kind of salary that a company has to offer and IBM is declaring it as a trending job of the 21st century, it is a lucrative job for many.
 This field is such that anyone from any background can make a career as a Data Scientist.

 Machine Learning: Machine Learning involves algorithms and mathematical models, chiefly employed to make machines learn and prepare them to adapt to everyday advancements.
 For example, these days, time series forecasting is very much in use in trading and financial systems.
 In this, based on historical data patterns, the machine can predict the outcomes for the future months or years.
 This is an application of machine learning.